-The relevant EDC forms must be completed within 1 month after a patient's visit.
+The relevant eCRFs must be completed within 1 month after a patient's visit, and baseline form within 2 weeks of patient registration being confirmed

 Sites who persistently do not enter data within the required timelines may be suspended from recruiting further patients into the study by UCL CTC and subjected to a 'triggered' monitoring visit.
 See section 17 for details.